 After four years of hard work, graduating students at the David Geffen School of Medicine at UCLA stand together and recite the Hippocratic Oath before officially beginning their careers as physicians.
-The oath is considered a mainstay of the ethics and values that guide Western medicine.
-But the content of the oath has changed in the more than 2,500 years since Hippocrates first wrote it.
-A modern Hippocratic Oath takes much of the same values as the original but has adapted over time to meet the needs of modern medical practice and shifts in societal values.
+The oath upholds timeless ethics and values, but it has changed since Hippocrates first wrote it 2,500 years ago.

 Modernizing the Hippocratic Oath

 Written in the 5th century B.C., the Hippocratic Oath is one of the oldest documents in history.
-At its writing, it was intended to be a binding covenant, but today's version is a promise to uphold the art of medicine, always acting in the patient's best interest.
+While the creators intended it to be a binding covenant, modern doctors see the oath as a promise to uphold the art of medicine and act in patients' interests.

-In today's graduation ceremonies, students typically recite some variation of one of three updated versions of the oath:
+In today's graduation ceremonies, students typically recite some variation of the oath:

-At the David Geffen School of Medicine at UCLA, the oath students recite has undergone changes since 1955.
-The latest revision was in 2013, when students recited a version of the oath adapted by the late Dean Emeritus Sherman Mellinkoff.
+At the David Geffen School of Medicine at UCLA, students recite a version of the oath adapted by the late Dean Emeritus Sherman Mellinkoff.

 How the oath applies today

-Despite how much time has passed, the core values of the oath have held throughout the different iterations.
-While modern versions may vary slightly, all versions promise to act in the best interest of the patient and to protect patient privacy.
+Despite how much time has passed, the core values of the oath have held firm throughout different iterations; all versions promise to act in the best interest of the patient and to protect patient privacy.

 Dr. Christine Thang, a 2015 graduate of the David Geffen School of Medicine at UCLA, said the oath is a reminder that a physician's job is to "treat not just the diseases we encounter but to think of each individual patient as a whole person."